 The Firewall Alerts tab will log any detections made by the Firewall and will show the count of attempts per username and per IP Address.

-The Ransomware Encryption Protection and Zero - Trust Execution Protection views will log activity in these respects.
+The Ransomware Encryption Protection views will log activity in this respect.
 Here you can see the process and its ID, the username, and the reason for blocking.
 If you select one or more entries, you can also exclude them or upload them for analysis.

 Moreover, each entry contains links to VirusTotal's database, but also a Forensics analysis that will tell you more about the specific detection's patterns, relations, and behavior.